aivillage/village_website/content/posts/detecting-web-attacks-rnn.md

 anomalies in HTTP requests.
 Pre-processed request data is fed both to inputs and the outputs of the model, thus it learns to re-create the sequences it sees.

-We built our model into our WAF and trained agains our test vulnerable application of a bank.
+We built our model into our WAF and trained against our test vulnerable application of a bank.

 ![bank](images/detecting-web-attacks-rnn-01.jpg)